xsscx/srd/code/debugserver/Readme.md

 Target Audience: Apple SRD Development Team

-Requirement: Physical posession and use of Apple Security Research Device 12,1
+REQUIRED: Physical posession and use of Apple Security Research Device 12,1

 TESTING: APPLE Employees -  DO NOT USE ANY SRD SIMULATOR!
 Apple is constantly being burned by its dependence on a SRD Simulator.